Christopher Haynes Hutchinson DSO, RN

 Meanwhile, due to the change of course towards the land, she was in territorial waters.
 3 Minutes after Truant ceased firing the enemy was seen listing and settling while her crew abandoned ship in two boats.
 These boats were seen to make off for the land.
 The boats were closed and the master taken prisoner.

-It was learnt that all crew had abandoned ship and as the ship was sinking very slowly 2 torpedoes were put in her sinking her much quicker.
+It was learnt that all crew had abandoned ship and as the ship was sinking very slowly two torpedoes were put in her resulting in the ship sinking much quicker.
 (2)

 26 Mar 1940